 Leading the way in next generation quantum science and engineering

-Led by the U.S. Department of Energy’s Argonne National Laboratory and co-led by DOE’s SLAC National Accelerator Laboratory, Q-NEXT includes three national laboratories, ten universities and several of the U.S.’s leading quantum technology companies.
-Q-NEXT brings together not only world-leading experts, but also facilities and infrastructure to advance the frontiers of quantum information science and engineering.
+Q-NEXT brings together leaders in national laboratories, academia and the private sector to create an innovation ecosystem that enables the translation of discovery science into technologies that benefit U.S. prosperity and security.
+Led by the U.S. Department of Energy’s Argonne National Laboratory, Q-NEXT includes three national laboratories, ten universities and ten of the U.S.’s leading quantum technology companies.
+These partnerships bring together not only world-leading experts, but also facilities and infrastructure to advance the frontiers of quantum information science and engineering.

 Q-NEXT focuses on how to reliably control, store, and transmit quantum information at distances that could be as small as a computer chip or as large as the distance between Chicago and San Francisco.
 Addressing this challenge requires developing novel quantum materials and integrating them into devices and systems, developing new classes of ultra-precise sensors, and overcoming losses that occur when quantum information is communicated over long distances.
 We will also develop simulation and characterization tools that we can apply to these quantum systems.